Congressional Naming Commission Report

 Led by West Point’s Memorialization, History, and Museum Committee, the selection process is consistent with the approach of the DoD Naming Commission, as well as Army and West Point memorialization regulations, to ensure that names considered by the committee appropriately reflect the courage, values, and sacrifices and demographics of our graduates and those who served in our Armed Forces.
 Consideration is given to local significance of names and their potential to motivate and inspire future cadets.

-Army and West Point’s memorialization regulations provide the Academy Superintendent the authority for all naming decisions consequent to the DoD Naming Commission Report; however, all decisions will be briefed to the Department of the Army prior to final implementation.
+Army and West Point’s memorialization regulations provide the Academy Superintendent the authority for all naming decisions consequent to the DoD Naming Commission Report; however, all decisions are briefed to the Department of the Army prior to final implementation.

-By the end of this year, West Point’s Memorialization, History, and Museum Committee will recommend names to replace the streets, buildings, and areas throughout West Point currently named for individuals who served in the Confederacy, specifically:
+West Point’s Memorialization, History, and Museum Committee has chosen names to replace the streets, buildings, and areas throughout West Point currently named for individuals who served in the Confederacy.

 • Lee Barracks (currently under renovation)

-The U.S. Military Academy's goal is to complete these actions by the end of May 2023.
-West Point will conduct these actions with dignity and respect.
-In the case of those items that were class gifts (specifically, Honor Plaza and Reconciliation Plaza), we will work closely with those classes and honor their contributions to their alma mater, while maintaining clear and open communication with them, and all our alumni, throughout this process.
+West Point has conducted these actions with dignity and respect.
+In the case of those items that were class gifts (specifically, Honor Plaza and Reconciliation Plaza), we worked closely with those classes and honor their contributions to their alma mater, while maintaining clear and open communication with them, and all our alumni, throughout this process.

 Please continue to check back to this page for updates regarding the academy's efforts and progress.